-Playa del Carmen Travel Tips from a Local
+Playa del Carmen Travel Tips From a Local

 Where is Playa del Carmen?

-Tip: Once you arrive at the Cancun Airport and go through customs and immigration, you will receive your tourist card.
+Tip: Once you arrive at the Cancun Airport and go through customs and immigration, you will receive your tourist visa.
 Keep that safe with your passport, as you will need it to leave the country.
 If for some reason it does get lost, you will have to pay around $50US for a new one at the Immigration office.

 Navigating The City

 As a visitor, you’ll love the fact that no car is necessary to get around Playa del Carmen.The town consists of a series of one-way avenues that go up by 5s beginning from 1st, 5th, 10th and so on.
 These avenues run parallel to the beach or north and south.
 The majority of streets or Calles, are also one-way and go up by 2s, running east and west.